vidispine/hull/hull/doc/transformations.md

 #### __Description__

-While calling an `include` function can also be realized with the _hull.util.transformation.tpl_ transformation, this transformation shortens the required input to the most compressed form.
+While calling an `include` function can also be realized with the _hull.util.transformation.tpl_ transformation and an `include` instruction in the argument, this transformation shortens the required input to the most compressed form.

 As an example, consider using the `hull.metadata.chartref` `include` from `_templates/metadata_chartref.yaml` as a _hull.util.transformation.tpl_ transformation and a _hull.util.transformation.include_ transformation.
 The `hull.metadata.chartref` `include` returns a string: